Rocío Marengo: Television and other appearances

 In February 2008, she participated in the program with the satellite Viña festival, National Television of Chile.
 In August of that year she began the skating for A Dream and was the runner-up.
 She also participated in works of Gerardo Sofovich.

 In 2009 she acted in a play in which her character quickly becomes a success.
 That same year she co-lead with Gerardo Sofovich Sunday night and was invited by the Chilean TV channel Chilevision on Wednesday 15 July the same year as the program Dance Fever as a replacement for Marlen Olivari.

 In 2011, Marengo returned to Bailando por un Sueño (season eight), but was eliminated in the first week of competition.

+In 2013, Rocio enters Mundos opuestos 2 replacing Claudia Schmidt.
+There Marengo took on a character in which she could be the bad or the good, and after eliminating Melina Figueroa she managed to reach the final but failed to beat Stephanie Cuevas, staying in second place.

 In 2017, she participated in the reality TV show "Doble Tentación" in Chile, where she finished being a semifinalist.